JaviSoto/Talks/SwiftSummitSF2015/SwiftSummitSFTalk.md

 - Responder chain
 - Callback blocks

+^ - These are all concepts that at some point we had to learn in order to use Cocoa APIs.
+This is a LONG list!
+And while each of these are slightly different, they kind of solve similar problems around asynchronous data flow.
-^ - ReactiveCocoa unifies all of these things of all these under one umbrella.
+- ReactiveCocoa unifies all of these things of all these under one umbrella.
 One API to understand.
 It takes a while, but once you get it, that’s all you need to know.
 None of us learned all of these concepts overnight!

 ---